apache/arrow-julia/README.md

 ## Local Development

-When developing on Arrow.jl it is recommened that you run the following to ensure that any changes to ArrowTypes.jl are immediately available to Arrow.jl without requiring a release:
+When developing on Arrow.jl it is recommended that you run the following to ensure that any changes to ArrowTypes.jl are immediately available to Arrow.jl without requiring a release:

 ```sh